cjdev2/interview-preparation/README.md

 - When your interview is scheduled, if there is any reason you are not able to accurately represent your skill set, do not try to get through the interview anyways.
-  It is far better for us and you if you ask to reschedule the interview.
+  It is better for us and you if you ask to reschedule the interview.
 - If you have any questions or concerns regarding the "About Us" section of this document, be ready to ask them during the interview.